reduxsaga/redux_saga/README.md

 You might've used `redux_thunk` before to handle your data fetching.
 Contrary to redux thunk, you don't end up in callback hell, you can test your asynchronous flows easily and your actions stay pure.

-`redux_saga` is ported and compatible with javascript [redux-saga for javascript](xxx) implementation and its documentation.
+`redux_saga` is ported and compatible with javascript [redux-saga](https://github.com/redux-saga/redux-saga) implementation and its documentation.

 # Getting started